Get more great content

-On top of all that, nonprofits tend to have large bodies of decision-makers (e.g. a Board of Trustees), making the sales, as well as financing process, is more lengthy and difficult than for homeowners.
+5. Nonprofits tend to have large bodies of decision-makers, such as a Board of Trustees, making the sales and financing process more lengthy and difficult than for homeowners.

-RE-volv's mission is to provide options for these smaller nonprofits that have been left out of traditional solar financing, with a solar lease solution built specifically with their needs in mind.
+RE-volv's mission is to provide options for small to medium sized nonprofits that have been left out of traditional solar financing with a solar lease solution built specifically with their needs in mind.